deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

         enabled: false
 ```

-Most of the values are already sane but you should check if the CIDR doesn't conflict with any IP range of your network.
+Most of the values are already sane, but you should check if the CIDR doesn't conflict with any IP range of your network.
 It is also recommended to tune manually the MTU and match it to your switch and router values.

 If you wish to use a HA setup, please follow [this guide](/docs/guides/maintenance/high-availability).